eccenca/cmem-plugin-graphql/README-public.md

 # cmem-plugin-graphql

-Send a query to GraphQL endpoint and save the results in a JSON dataset.
+Send queries to a GraphQL endpoint and save the results in a JSON dataset.

 This is a plugin for [eccenca](https://eccenca.com) [Corporate Memory](https://documentation.eccenca.com).